How SwagMagic can help your brand?

 Self-Assessment

-• Track Time: Keep a record of how you spend your time for a week.
-You can then identify areas for improvement.
+- Track Time: Record how you spend your time for a week.
+Then, you can identify areas for improvement.

-• Set Boundaries: Know when to say no, both at work and at home.
+- Set Boundaries: Know when to say no at work and home.
 You don’t have to take on every project or social invitation that comes your way.

 Planning and Scheduling

-• List-making: Create lists for tasks you need to accomplish both professionally and personally.
-Make sure to not overwhelm yourself.
+- List-making: Create lists for tasks you need to accomplish both professionally and personally.
+Be careful not to overwhelm yourself.

 Adapt and Review